 - No Foundation Board member, Board committee community member, staff or their immediate family members will be considered

 - No posthumous nominations will be considered

 - No standing elected officials will be considered

-The nomination application is open until midnight on Wednesday, April 25.
-The final award winner will be chosen by the Colorado Health Foundation Board of Directors, and will be announced at the Colorado Health Symposium on Thursday, Aug.
+The nomination application was open from Wednesday, March 28 until midnight on Wednesday, April 25.
+The final award winner will be chosen by the Colorado Health Foundation Board of Directors and will be announced at the Colorado Health Symposium on Thursday, Aug.
 2.

-The award recipient will have the opportunity to attend the full three-day Symposium free of charge, lodging and meals included, and also be offered the opportunity to designate a one-time $20,000 donation to support his or her work or that of a Colorado-based nonprofit working to bring health in reach for all Coloradans.**
+The award recipient will have the opportunity to attend the full three-day Symposium free of charge, lodging and meals included, and also be offered the opportunity to designate a one-time $20,000 donation to support a Colorado-based nonprofit working to bring health in reach for all Coloradans.**

 Dr. Virgilio Licona Community Health Leadership Award Recipients:

 For questions, contact Keri Jones, Colorado Health Foundation communications officer, at 303-953-3695.

 *We encourage individuals within an organization to collaborate on submitting a single application per candidate.